sirkamar/AROLib/README.md

 // initialize implicitly via direct assignment
 RString str2 = “another string”;
 ```

-It should be noted that, performance wise, it is more efficient to initialize `String` references via direct assignment than via an explicit call to the constructor.
+It should be noted that, performance wise, it is more efficient to initialize `String` references via direct assignment
+than via an explicit call to the constructor.

 ## Operators and References
-For the purpose of convenience, the ARO Library has defined several operator functions that are designed to work in collaboration with references in general or with references to specific types.
-The following operator functions have been defined:
+For the purpose of convenience, the ARO Library has defined several operator functions that are designed to work in
+collaboration with references in general or with references to specific types.
+The following operator functions have
+been defined.

 Operator/Operation | Description | Applies to Reference Types
 ------------------ | ----------- | --------------------------